rythrojaofficial/axis45/events/workshops/2024-raiz-workshop.md

 - circular, as opposed to linear
 - horizontal as opposed to fully inverted
+- most purely raiz feel
-- lends itself to frontswing, pivot
+  - translates well to pivot, frontswing, and regular "cheat" step
 - Looks good on its own
 - "Every Trick is a Raiz"
 - Accessible
-- Can be done extremely lazily, and that is a huge benefit
+  - Can be done with very low effort
+  - More reps, less strain

 ### Key ideas, that will be recurring